 Role Responsibilities Project Manager Promote Environmental performance, at every opportunity as a core value of the organisation.
 Ensure there is adequate and efficient resources available Be familiar with, understand, and enforce the legislative duties and project specific regulations and requirements, as well as other pertinent and accepted work practices; Exercise stop work responsibility when Environmental Aspects present themselves Work closely with and support the Project Engineers for the execution of this Strategy.
-Environment Officer and Quality & Safety Officer Reporting of Environmental Issues as required to the General Manager and Manager, CMS Development of this EMP and revisions.
-Ensuring that all project personnel receive appropriate environmental inductions and additional training as required; Ensure that relevant Audit tools and schedules are developed and adhered to.
+Reporting of Environmental Issues as required to the General Manager and Manager, CMS Development of this EMP and revisions.
+Ensuring that all project personnel receive appropriate environmental inductions and additional training required; Ensure that relevant Audit tools and schedules a developed and adhered to.
 Monitoring of performance of this EMP.